rozhkoy/best-tic-tac-toe/README.md

-# Best tic-tac-toe with multiplayer
+# The Best Tic-tac-toe with multiplayer

-The "Best tic-tac-toe" project is an interactive web game that combines three exciting game modes for a diverse gaming experience.
+The "Best Tic-tac-toe" project is an interactive web game that combines three exciting game modes for a diverse gaming experience.

 ![best tic-tac-toe banner](/assets/Banner.png)